 For 40 years, the National Health Service Corps, administered by the Health Resources and Service Administration, has helped to build healthy communities by supporting qualified health care providers dedicated to working in areas of the United States with limited access to care.

-Across the country, over 10.4 million people are currently receiving health care from National Health Service Corps (NHSC) clinicians.
+Across the country, more than 9.3 million people are currently receiving health care from National Health Service Corps (NHSC) clinicians.
 The NHSC repays educational loans and provides scholarships to primary care health care providers who practice in areas of the country that have too few health care professionals to serve people who live there.
-As of September 30, 2012, nearly 10,000 primary care physicians, physician assistants, dentists, dental hygienists, nurse practitioners, certified nurse-midwives, and behavioral health professionals are working in these areas.
+As of September 30, 2013, there are nearly 8,900 primary care physicians, physician assistants, dentists, dental hygienists, nurse practitioners, certified nurse-midwives, and behavioral health professionals are working in these areas.

-As a result of historic investments by the Obama Administration the numbers of clinicians in the National Health Service Corps are at all-time highs, nearly tripling from 3,600 in 2008 to nearly 10,000 in 2012.
+As a result of historic investments by the Obama Administration the numbers of clinicians in the National Health Service Corps has more than doubled from 2008 to nearly 8,900 in 2013.

 In addition to National Health Service Corps clinicians currently providing health care, the Corps also invests in the training of the next generation of providers through scholarships and the Students to Service Loan Repayment program.
-There are currently more than 1,000 students, residents, and health providers preparing to go into practice who are receiving support from these programs.
+There are nearly 1,100 students, residents, and health providers preparing to go into practice who are receiving support from these programs.
 These future primary care providers will serve in communities where they are needed most.

-The State Loan Repayment Program – 32 grants to states totaling $9.8 million.
+The State Loan Repayment Program – 32 grants supporting 859 clinicians to states totaling $9.4 million.
 The State Loan Repayment Program provides grants to states to operate their own loan repayment programs.
 Similar to the NHSC Loan Repayment Program, participants in the state programs provide primary health services in Health Professional Shortage Areas in exchange for repayment of their qualifying educational loans.
 States are required to match federal grant funds dollar-for-dollar with non-federal funds.